serratus/quaggaJS/index.md

 minified version is altered after compression and does not align with the map file any more.

+### Node

+The code in the `dist` folder is only targeted to the browser and won't work in node due to the dependency on the DOM.
+For the use in node, the `build` command also creates a `quagga.js` file in the `lib` folder.

 ## <a name="api">API</a>

 You can check out the [examples][github_examples] to get an idea of how to